 The utilization of fuels (particular ships’ diesel) is connected to the contribution of air pollutants, among other things.
 The emissions from fuels, in particular nitric oxides (NOx) and of fine particulates (fine particle dust) are a particular challenge for the efforts to keep the air clean.
 We intend to also reduce these emissions with the help of alternative fuels.

-In order to improve the ecological balance sheet of maritime shipping, new approaches towards the protection of the climate and the preservation of cleanliness of the oceans are required.
+In order to improve the ecological balance sheet of commercial shipping, new approaches towards the protection of the climate and the preservation of clean- liness of the oceans are required.
 We are pursuing two approaches to create incentives for more eco-friendly shipping.

-Since December of 2018, we are spearheading the project “WASh2Emden - Innovative and Eco-Friendly Hydrogen Applications in the Seaport of Emden”.
-Specifically, this project is looking into opportunities to make excess electricity from wind power usable as “green” hydrogen that can be made available for many different applications within the port, which in turn would significantly reduce CO2 emissions and air pollutants.
+n May of 2020, we completed the project “WASh2Emden – innovative and eco-friendly hydrogen applications in the Seaport of Emden”.
+Within the context of this project, we examined the possibilities to store excess electric power in the shape of green hydrogen and make it available for many different applications within the port, which in turn would significantly reduce CO2 emissions and air pollutants.

-In 2019, within the scope of this project, we conducted a comprehensive survey of the energy consumption for the entire Port of Emden.
-The interesting and positive findings showed that we, as port infrastructure operator NPorts, are only responsible for less than 1% of the CO2 emissions in the Port of Emden.
+In 2019, we conducted a comprehensive survey of the energy consumption for the entire Port of Emden in this context.
+The interesting and positive findings showed that we as port infrastructure operator NPorts, are only respon- sible for less than 1% of the CO2 emissions in the Port of Emden.
 And here too, we are operating the entire port infrastructure, such as bridges, locks, the port pumping station, the lighting, and other facilities.

 To continue to keep an eye on our energy consumptions and CO2 emissions, we work within the project dashPORT with a smart software solution to visualize the energy consumer and consumptions.
 With the help of it, we